 Threads that have been created typically need to return a result.
 This is accomplished via the join() method.
 See 6.61 Concurrency – data access [CGX].

 The scenarios above can lead to deadlock and race conditions when activating a thread.
 These situations are not always observable even during extensive testing, so it is important to prevent them during development so that they do not surface later.

+A particular challenge is the scenario of daemon threads.
+Inside a program, if a thread is created with the flag daemon = true, the termination of that thread is disconnected from the termination of the thread that created it.
+In addition, a join()on a daemon thread will not return.

 The vulnerabilities associated with the multiprocessing models are: